GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-multiple-blog-posts-at-once/en.md

 `@underEachArrayItem` is a [composable directive](https://gatographql.com/guides/schema/using-composable-directives/) (i.e. a directive which can contain nested directives) that iterates over an array of elements, and applies its nested directive on each of them.

-Composable directives help bridge GraphQL types, as they can make a field that returns a `[String]` value, be applied a directive that receives a `String` value as input (or other combinations).
+`@underEachArrayItem` helps bridge GraphQL types, as it can make a field that returns a `[String]` value, be applied a directive that receives a `String` value as input (or other combinations).

 For instance, in the query below: